How to Stop Cats from Scratching Furniture and Carpets

 1. Provide Socially Acceptable Scratching Surfaces:

-International Cat Care is a cat welfare organisation that knows a lot about cats and how to keep them healthy and happy.
+International Cat Care, a trusted expert on all things feline, has some great tips to help keep your cat happy and your furniture safe.
 They offer some valuable tips for selecting the purr-fect scratching post or pad for your cat!
-Essentially, to become your cat’s preferred scratching object, the post or pad that you choose should be tall enough to allow for maximum stretch, sturdy enough to withstand the pulling of claws, and preferably wide enough to accommodate both vertical and horizontal scratching.
-A lot of this will be dependent on the size and strength of your cat, so while a small scratching post may be suitable for a kitten, it probably needs to be updated to something sturdier and taller as the kitten becomes an adult cat.
+Essentially, to make your cat’s preferred scratching object, the post or pad that you choose should be tall enough to allow for maximum stretch, sturdy enough to withstand the pulling of claws, and preferably wide enough to accommodate both vertical and horizontal scratching.
+The right scratching post depends on your cat’s size and strength.
+What works for a kitten might need an upgrade as they grow into a full-sized cat.

 2. Location matters:

-Cats can be quite specific about the places they like to sharpen their claws.
-So, if you are going to provide scratching posts or mats, which are great for redirecting a cat’s scratching behaviour, then they should be in the places the cat has already shown a preference for.
+Cats are quite specific about where they sharpen their claws.
+To redirect their scratching behavior, place scratching posts or mats in spots where your cat already prefers to scratch.
 So if it’s the leg of the sofa, then place a scratching pad there.
 Or if it’s at the end of your bed, then this should be the location of a good old scratching post.

 3. Cover up the furniture: